dennis-perrone/dennis-perrone/README.md

 - [Tines: Using automated workflows to reach zero trust goals faster](https://www.tines.com/blog/automated-workflows-zero-trust-goals)
 - [Tines: How federal agencies can build their zero trust security tech stack](https://www.tines.com/blog/federal-agencies-zero-trust-security-tech-stack)

-## 🌱 Things I'm looking into

-- How to effectively deploy, monitor, and optimize a zero trust enterprise.
-- How to automate things that haven't traditionally been automated.
-- Becoming more efficient and utilizing API's.

 ## 📫 How to reach me

 - Feel free to add me on [LinkedIn](https://www.linkedin.com/in/dennis-perrone)